- Search The Registry

 - About Us

 - Creating Support

 *On this date in 1980, Lewis Place was positioned on America’s National Register of Historic Landmarks.

-Lewis Place is the oldest Black private street in St. Louis.
+Lewis Place is the oldest black private street in St. Louis.
 Lewis Place was laid out in 1890 and was privately owned and developed by the family of William J. Lewis.
-Lewis Place is a three-block street with a center parkway that is lined on both sides with beautiful homes built between 1890 and 1928.
+Lewis Place is a three-block street with a center parkway lined on both sides, with beautiful homes built between 1890 and 1928.
 The housing stock reflects the ambiance of housing along the beautiful Euclid-Central West End area.
 St. Louis has a rich history in the struggle of Blacks for social and civil rights.
 Lewis Place played an important part in the struggle for fair housing.

 Lewis Place is located in a community with St. Louis University, Washington University, and Ranken Technical College, all within a three-mile radius.
 Lewis Place has pride, history, and beauty.
 It is a great place to live, with many affordable opportunities.